 The T-Shirt: An American Icon

 The T-Shirt.
 That ubiquitous item that fills our drawers.
 It is everything from a freebie shot out of a canon, a worn-in vintage score, the range of grey heather T’s we can't live without and of course, that coveted perfect white tee.
 We all know and love our comfy T-Shirt as the foundation of modern fashion today.
 But have you ever wondered about its humble journey?
 Rising from undergarment to an American icon in fashion culture, the T-Shirt is living the dream.
-What better time than Summer to focus on this wardrobe heroine.
+What better time than transitional weather to focus on this wardrobe heroine.

 For a much storied item, it is young, only dating back to the 19th century when men wore something called a union suit (more like an adult onesie) in a white color with buttons in front as an undergarment.
 Once the union suit became mainstay, textile company P.H.
 Hanes Knitting released a new and modern version two piece version in 1902.
-It looked much like a union suit, but was shorter in length. making it cooler and more comfortable.
+It looked much like a union suit, but was shorter in length, making it cooler and more comfortable.

 Using new knitting technology The P.H.
 Hanes Knitting Company began producing men’s underwear in 1901.
 The T-shirt business boomed in the early decades of the 20th century.
 Along side the The P.H.
 Hanes Knitting Company came a company called Fruit of the Loom who marketed T-shirts on a large scale in the 1910s.
 By the 1930s, T-shirts were standard issue for college sportsmen who previously wore wool jumpers as uniforms.
 A cotton tee was a welcome comfort.
 I bet!
-I can not image the pain of working out in a wool garment.
+I can not imagine the pain of working out in a 100% wool garment.

 In 1938, the American retailer Sears, Roebuck and Company launched the white cotton “gob” shirts for sale.
 Gob being the slang word for sailor.